Importing & Exporting

 Imports

-The cost of the item will determine how to initiate contact with PWS:
+The cost of the item will determine how to initiate contact with Mohawk Global Logistics:

-• If your purchase is $10,000 or less, contact PWS for assistance.
-PWS will ensure that the University’s continuous bond is applied to your import.
+• If your purchase is $10,000 or less, contact Mohawk Global Logistics for assistance.
+Mohawk Global Logistics will ensure that the University’s continuous bond is applied to your import.

 • If your purchase is over $10,000, contact your procurement specialist for assistance.